Chazki/pluginIntegrationPrestashopTonny/README.md

 yarn compress
 ```

-Install plugin in test store.
+Install plugin in test store, which is located in the "./dist directory" .